Creve Coeur Lake Memorial Park: History

+"Creve Coeur Lake."
+(View looking across park toward the observation tower).
+Photograph by Emil Boehl, c.
+1910.
+Missouri Historical Society.

 The park was the first in the St. Louis County Park system and was dedicated in 1945.
 Originally a resort, Creve Coeur Lake, which is 320 acre, had hosted many boating events decades before the park officially opened.
 In June 1882, the Mississippi Valley regatta was held at the lake.
 It also hosted the Creve Coeur Regatta and the Annual Races of the National Association of Amateur Oarsmen in 1904 (the rowing competition for the 1904 Summer Olympics), and it was the site where local sculler Jacob Gaudaur often competed, including his victory over John Teemer in a sculling match in 1884.
 Gaudaur was married to a resident of Creve Coeur, Cora Coons.
 A smaller, 66 acre lake, called Mallard Lake, was constructed with the bridge project.

 Creve Coeur Park also comes with a reputation.
 During prohibition there were speakeasies, roadhouses, floating bars, restaurants, hotels, shooting ranges and stables.
 Gangsters and hoodlums also frequented the saloons, restaurants, and nightclubs located at the lakefront adding to the unsavory reputation it had at the time.